 We know now that social learning takes place through interaction between peers, naturally in the workplace, but it’s also encouraged by social learning tools, such as Learning Management Systems (LMS).

 We must also consider how social learning can impact talent retention.
-Since we all are social beings, we also need to feel part of a group.
-When we share our knowledge, by teaching something to someone else, we naturally feel like we’re part of something bigger.
-By coincidence, this is how organizations can improve employee satisfaction, engagement and their attachment to the company itself.
+Since we all are social beings, we also need to feel like we’re part of a group.
+When we share our knowledge, such as by teaching something to someone else, we naturally feel like we’re part of something bigger.
+By coincidence, this is how organizations improve employee satisfaction, engagement, and attachment to the company itself.